 According to the New York State Forest Ranger Division, wildfire occurrence data from 1988 to 2012 have shown that New York State, including Suffolk County, will always be susceptible to wildfires (NYS DHSES 2019).
-Ninety-five percent of wildfires in New York State are caused by humans, while lightning is responsible for only five percent.
-Beginning in 2010, New York State enacted revised open burning regulations that ban brush burning statewide from March 15th through May 15th.
-This time period is when 47% of all fire department-response wildfires occur.
-Forest ranger data indicates that this new statewide ban resulted in 74% fewer wildfires caused by debris burning in upstate New York from 2010 to 2012.
-Debris burning has been prohibited in New York City and Long Island for more than 40 years.
-Since compliance with this regulation, forest ranger and fire department historical fire occurrence data will serve as a benchmark for analysis of wildfire occurrence (NYDEC 2020).
+Ninety-five percent of wildfires in New York State are caused by humans, while lightning is responsible for only five percent (NYSDEC 2020).

 Fire probability depends on local weather conditions, outdoor activities (e.g. camping, debris burning, and construction), and the degree of public cooperation with fire prevention measures.
 Dry weather, such as drought, can increase the likelihood of wildfire events.
 Lightning can also trigger wildfire and urban fire events.
 Other natural disasters can increase the probability of wildfires by producing fuel in both urban and rural areas.
-Forest damage from hurricanes and tornadoes may block interior access roads and fire breaks; pull down overhead power lines; or damage pavement and underground utilities (NVRC 2006).
+Forest damage from hurricanes and tornadoes may block interior access roads and fire breaks; pull down overhead power lines; or damage pavement and underground utilities (Northern Virginia Regional Commission [NVRC] 2006).